rojo-rbx/rojo.space/docs/properties.md

 }
 ```

-The [Project format page](../project-format#instance-property-value) has more information.

 Each following section describes the format of the value for a type.

 ### Axes
-A list of strings, each of which may be either "X", "Y", or "Z".
+The Axes type cannot be specified implicitly.
+For explicit values, the format is a list of strings, each of which may be either "X", "Y", or "Z".
 Each string sets the corresponding component.

 ```json
 ["X", "Y", "Z"]